 This constant loading made it hard to experiment and make decisions.
 Some parts of the game are time-critical, and you start panicking with the three-entire-seconds response time for a button press.

-Like many other adventure games during its time period such as Full Throttle, you could be wandering around endlessly trying to figure out what to do, and the atrocious loading time just made it that much more irritating.
+Like many other adventure games during its time period such as Full Throttle, (affiliate link) you could be wandering around endlessly trying to figure out what to do, and the atrocious loading time just made it that much more irritating.
 It took me particularly long to discover that there was a tree house hidden within a distant scene of the town.

 Willy Beamish Babysitter Scene